mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

      - Interesting reference section to read through
 10. Rizve, M. N., Kardan, N., Khan, S., Shahbaz Khan, F., & Shah, M. (2022).
 Openldn: Learning to discover novel classes for open-world semi-supervised learning.
 In *European Conference on Computer Vision* (pp. 382-401).
 Springer, Cham.

        -  pairwise similarity loss to discover novel classes.
        -  bi-level optimization rule this pairwise similarity loss exploits the information available in the labeled set to implicitly cluster novel class samples, while simultaneously recognizing samples from known classes (without pretraining!)
        - after NCD, OpenLDN tx the open-world SSL into a standard SSL setting to achieve additional performance gains using existing SSL methods
        -  iterative pseudo-labeling: a simple and efficient method to handle noisy pseudo-labels of novel classes
        -  Kind of swapped prediction setting!!
        -  Key is the optimization procedure: multistage sequential alternative optimization (first feature then pairwiseSim and repeat)
     -  how the heck they determine a novel class sample????
 Vague description
          -  Generate Pseudo-labels: Generate from one image and set it as the target for its augmented version and vice-versa
             -  Further swapped prediction

+    -  <embed src="https://mxahan.github.io/PDF_files/openLDN.pdf" width="100%" height="850px"/>

 11. Li, Z., Otholt, J., Dai, B., Meinel, C., & Yang, H. (2022).
 A Closer Look at Novel Class Discovery from the Labeled Set. *arXiv preprint arXiv:2209.09120*.

     - Existing research focuses on methodological level, with less emphasis on the analysis of the labeled set itself.